 How does it work?

-The OPC Clinical Audit is a hassle-free tool for GPs to be supported by leading experts, to improve the quality of care of COPD patients.
-The process is similar to the Asthma Clinical Audit;
+The OPC Clinical Audit is a hassle-free tool for general practices to be supported by leading experts, and to improve the quality of care of COPD patients.
+The process is similar to the Asthma Clinical Audit, whereby;

 - The process starts with OPC installing the extraction tool on practice computer.
 If the GP has already opted-in for an Asthma Review, the extraction tool would have been installed previously on the practice computer and the staff will be familiar with running the software.